Advertisement

 • Offer to do the laundry or cleaning.

-• Offer to check in on him when he is in crisis.
+• Offer to check in if they’re in crisis.

-• Find a mental health support group for your own support and for his.
+• Find a mental health support group for you and for them.

-Let the person tell you what support he needs, but remember that he may feel shy about asking for help.
+Let the person tell you what support they need, but remember they may feel shy about asking for help.
 Only offer support that you know you can follow through on.
 One person can’t do everything, even if you truly want to.
 Set limits, and take care of yourself, too.

-Remember, you’re not a super-hero.
+Remember, you’re not a superhero.
 You can’t do everything, nor can you get everything right all the time.
 But your support still matters, and it matters a great deal.
-Having a backstop against an illness that seems determined to take over your entire life is valuable beyond words.
+Having a backstop against a condition that can seem to take over your entire life is valuable beyond words.
 I’ve been there.

 Featured Content